arismavridis/NMRInversions.jl/docs/src/types_structs.md

 In order to take advantage of julia's multiple dispatch, we need to define some structures which can be used as input to our functions.

+!!! info
     Structures are object which may contain multiple fields.
     The fields can be accessed using the dot syntax.
     For example, if we have a structure named `foo`, with two fields, `a`, and `b`, we can access the value of `a` using `foo.a` and the value of `b` using `foo.b`.

 ## Pulse sequences